wmfs/tymly/packages/tymly-doc-generator/hugo-site/content/key-concepts/index.md

 - Which state the FSM should find itself in as it starts (i.e. the flow's _initial_ state)

-FlobotJS provides a pool of different [State Classes](/reference/#list-of-state-classes), each state in a flow will be associated with a particular _State Class_.
+TymlyJS provides a pool of different [State Classes](/reference/#list-of-state-classes), each state in a flow will be associated with a particular _State Class_.
 It's possible to deliver a good chunk of back-office functionality with surprisingly few State Classes.

 __For a full list of states that are currently available out-of-the-box, please see the [list of core states](/reference/#list-of-state-classes).__

 <hr>

-## Flobots
+## Tymlys

 At this point it _might_  be useful to think of things in terms of a railway network...